sectalks/sectalks/ctf-solutions/LON0x17/ashtx/solutions.md

 set $eflag ^= (1 << 6)
 ```

-This new cpde path got me a different message.
+This new code path got me a different message.

      `Agent ashtx, it appears you are attemtping to use Agent Smith's Secure System 2.0 validator.
      This violation will be reported to the GGoCySEA Information Security Team.